Sian Pari Huws looks at the events and highlights of the 2009 National Eisteddfod in Bala.

 Saturday lunchtime entertainment.

-An old piano recalls the hands that played her, and the passion and pain she's observed.
+An old piano recalls the hands that played her, and the passion and pain she has observed.

 When a young monk experiments with vocal harmonies, the whole abbey is placed in jeopardy.